mapillary/seamseg/README.md

 The configuration file is a simple text file in `ini` format.
 The default value of each configuration parameter, as well as a short description of what it does, is available in [seamseg/config/defaults](seamseg/config/defaults).
+**Note** that these are just an indication of what a "reasonable" value for each parameter could be, and are not meant as a way to reproduce any of the results from our paper.

 To launch the training:
 ```bash